mcelep/ocp-adv-app-dev/README.md

 ```

 ### Jenkins
 Prepare the slave image which includes *skopeo* binary by running the "build.sh" in *jenkins-slave-appdev* folder.
+[Skopeo](https://github.com/projectatomic/skopeo) is a tool for pulling and moving images.

 After this create a new project using the newlry created image.
 You can do this by going into *Manage Jenkins>Configure System* and then adding a new Kubernetes pod template.
 In our example, we call the new container image *maven-appdev*.
 ![Kubernetes pod template](./images/add_kube_pod_template.png)